GDRead3/wordup/README.md

 - [] Documentation improvement to code
 - [] additional game modes frameworks
   - [] Synonyms/antonyms game
-  - [] Spill and spell (try to spell the words as fast as you can from assortment of letters)
+  - [] Spill and spell (try to spell as many words as fast as you can from assortment of letters)
   - [] guess the definition
   - [] fridge screen (make a sentence from assortment of words)
 - [] high scores and score tracking